fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Could we learn higher coding by using github?

 > Can you make a tutorial about [Adonis.js](https://adonisjs.com/)?

 > Java has started to move, how do I keep up?